votca/votca/share/doc/methods.rst

 Correlation groups
 ~~~~~~~~~~~~~~~~~~

-Unlike IBI, IMCalso takes cross-correlations of interactions into
+Unlike IBI, IMC also takes cross-correlations of interactions into
 account in order to calculate the update.
 However, it might not always
 be beneficial to evaluate cross-correlations of all pairs of
 interactions.
-By specifying , votcaallows to define groups of
+By specifying, votcaallows to define groups of
 interactions, amongst which cross-correlations are taken into account,
 where can be any name.